 In Case of an Emergency

-This link provides information about the Counseling Center's Urgent Care Walk-In Hours, after-hours consultation, and national hotline resources.
+This link provides information about the Counseling Center's Urgent Care Drop-In Hours (M-F, 2-4 PM), after-hours consultation, and national hotline resources.

 Dean of Students